Harry, the Duke of Sussex.

 Whether or not Harry was comfortable with this label as he grew older is certainly unclear, but he has made one thing clear; he wishes to step away from royal duties.

-Harry and Meghan's very public and very painful exit from the Royal Family raised eyebrows around the world and the nature of the pair's exit meant that it appeared like many bridges were burned between them and the Royal Family as they sought financial independence and were stripped of their Royal titles.
+Harry and his wife Meghan's very public and very painful exit from the Royal Family in January 2020 raised eyebrows around the world and the nature of the pair's exit meant that it appeared like many bridges were burned between them and the Royal Family.

-Well, technically, the answer is yes.
-Harry is still a prince by birthright and is still in the line of succession to the throne, but it isn't as simple as that.
+Interestingly, Prince Harry is still a duke and a prince by birthright, making him still in the line of succession to the throne.

-Harry and Meghan made the choice to give up their His / Her Royal Highness (HRH) titles, meaning that they won't be referred to by their "Royal" names.
+But, Harry and Meghan made the choice to give up their His / Her Royal Highness (HRH) titles when they left the Royal family meaning that they won't be referred to by their "Royal" names and an update on the Royal Family's official website in August 2023 has made it official.